-- Advertised Extra: The nun who appears on the front appears in one scene in the middle of the movie as a background character and has nothing to do with the possession.
+- Advertised Extra: The nun who appears on the front of the alternate poster and DVD appears in one scene in the middle of the movie as a background character and has nothing to do with the possession.

-- Camera Abuse: As par the course with possession movies.
+- Camera Abuse: As par for the course with possession movies.

 - Cat Scare: An Angry Guard Dog barks at the protagonist.
 Many a reviewer declare it's the scariest scene.

-- Covers Always Lie: The poster image that even adorns the Nuns Are Spooky page?
+- Covers Always Lie: The poster image that used to adorn the Nuns Are Spooky page?
 Only a background character who stares at the camera during a montage.

 - Demonic Possession: Happens to the mother and later David and Isabella, among others.